wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 <a name="AAD"></a>

-### AAD = Azure Active Directory
+### Entra = AAD = Azure Active Directory

-Azure Active Directory (AAD) registers Users and Groups, plus apps and devices.
+Entra/Azure Active Directory (AAD) registers Users and Groups, plus apps and devices.
-AAD is a SaaS service, unlike "Active Directory" running on Windows servers in on-prem data centers.
-So AAD is also called an "Identity as a Service" (IDaaS).
+AAD/Entra is a SaaS service, unlike "Active Directory" running on Windows servers in on-prem data centers.
+So AAD/Entra is also called an "Identity as a Service" (IDaaS).

-   * Since Azure Microsoft Office 365 is SaaS, users are enrolled into AAD.
+   * Since Azure Microsoft Office 365 is SaaS, users are enrolled into AAD/Entra.

-   * Because it's SaSS, it’s also possible to use Azure AD for federation SSO (Single Sign On) - to manage third-party software applications (outside Microsoft), such as CRMs like Salesforce, SAP, etc.
+   * Because it's SaSS, it’s also possible to use AAD/Entra for Federation SSO (Single Sign On) to manage third-party software applications (outside Microsoft), such as CRMs like Salesforce, SAP, etc.

 <a name="Domains"></a>